 As stated above, the Target Company believes that the corporate value of the Target Company will be enhanced over the medium and long term by the Target Company being privatized as a result of the Transaction.
-On the other hand, however, the Tender Offer Price of 2,300 yen per share: (i) is within the range of the calculation results of the Merrill Lynch Stock Valuation Report obtained from Merrill Lynch; (ii) includes a premium of 30.24% (rounded to two decimal places; the same applies to the calculation of the premiums below) to 1,766 yen, which is the closing price of the Target Company Shares on the First Section of the TSE on July 7, 2020, which is the business day prior to the date of the announcement of the implementation of the Tender Offer; 20.55% to 1,908 yen (rounded off to the whole number; the same applies to the calculation of the simple average of closing prices below), which is the simple average of closing prices for the previous month through July 7, 2020 (from June 8, 2020) to July 7, 2020); 22.47% to 1,878 yen, which is the simple average of closing prices for the previous three months through the same date (from April 8, 2020 to July 7, 2020); and 11.22% to 2,068 yea, which is the simple average of closing prices for the previous six months through the same date (from January 8, 2020 to July 7, 2020), where a certain premium is added in comparison with the level of premiums in other cases of tender offers implemented for the purpose of making a listed company into a wholly owned subsidiary of a parent company, and it is not believed that the level lacks reasonableness in terms of giving the general shareholders of the Target Company an opportunity to recoup their investment; nonetheless, (iii) among the results of the calculation of the value of the Target Company Shares by PwC, based on the PwC Stock Valuation Report obtained from PwC, which is a third-party evaluation organization of the special committee, it does not exceed 2,472 yen, which is the lower limit of the range of the calculation results based on the discount cash flow method (the "DCF Method").
+On the other hand, however, the Tender Offer Price of 2,300 yen per share: (i) is within the range of the calculation results of the Merrill Lynch Stock Valuation Report obtained from Merrill Lynch; (ii) includes a premium of 30.24% (rounded to two decimal places; the same applies to the calculation of the premiums below) to 1,766 yen, which is the closing price of the Target Company Shares on the First Section of the TSE on July 7, 2020, which is the business day prior to the date of the announcement of the implementation of the Tender Offer; 20.55% to 1,908 yen (rounded off to the whole number; the same applies to the calculation of the simple average of closing prices below), which is the simple average of closing prices for the previous month through July 7, 2020 (from June 8, 2020) to July 7, 2020); 22.47% to 1,878 yen, which is the simple average of closing prices for the previous three months through the same date (from April 8, 2020 to July 7, 2020); and 11.22% to 2,068 yen, which is the simple average of closing prices for the previous six months through the same date (from January 8, 2020 to July 7, 2020), and it is not believed that the level lacks reasonableness since a certain premium is added to the current market price of the Target Company Shares in terms of giving the general shareholders of the Target Company an opportunity to recoup their investment; nonetheless, (iii) adequate premium is not included when compared with the premiums used in other tender offer cases publicized after 2010 that aims to privatize the target company, with the transaction amount that exceeds 50 billion yen among the results of the calculation of the value of the Target Company Shares by PwC, based on the PwC Stock Valuation Report obtained from PwC, which is a third-party evaluation organization of the special committee, it does not exceed 2,472 yen, which is the lower limit of the range of the calculation results based on the discount cash flow method (the "DCF Method").
 Therefore, the Target Company concluded that the Tender Offer Price is not at a level where it is able to recommend that general shareholders of the Target Company tender their shares in the Tender Offer, and determined that it would be appropriate to take a neutral position regarding whether to recommend to its shareholders that they tender their shares in the Tender Offer and ultimately leave the decision up to its shareholders.

 As such, the Target Company determined that the Transaction contributes to enhancing the Target Company's corporate value.
-Therefore, the Target Company, at its board of directors meeting held on today, declared an opinion supporting the Tender Offer based on the premise of the shares of the Target Company being privatized; concluded that although the Tender Offer Price of 2,300 yen includes a certain level of premiums compared to the level of premiums in other cases of tender offers implemented for the purpose of making a listed company a wholly owned subsidiary of a parent company, and is considered to be reasonable, it is not at a level where it is able to proactively recommend that general shareholders of the Target Company tender their shares in the Tender Offer.
-Therefore, the Target Company made a resolution to take a neutral position regarding whether to recommend to its shareholders that they tender their shares in the Tender Offer, and to leave the decision up to its shareholders as to whether they tender their shares in the Tender Offer.
+Therefore, the Target Company, at its board of directors meeting held on today, declared an opinion supporting the Tender Offer, and the Target Company made a resolution to leave the decision up to its shareholders as to whether they tender their shares in the Tender Offer.